-'It would be impossible that the soul which rules man should take on itself the nature of a beast so opposed to that of man, or that man, being capable of reason should be able to pass over to an irrational animal $^{\prime 2}$
+'It would be impossible that the soul which rules man should take on itself the nature of a beast so opposed to that of man, or that man, being capable of reason should be able to pass over to an irrational animal'.

 In other words, the migration of souls between human and animals is as impossible as the procreation of bodies between humans and animals (though we should, of course, always respect our animal cousins).
 Involving the animal kingdom in reincarnation has been a traditional tenet of Hinduism.
 Yet this a most unlikely solution: our nearest relatives, the great apes, are far fewer in number than us and there wouldn't have been nearly enough souls to upgrade even in times before mankind drove some of them-such as the gorillas and orangutans- to the edge of extinction.
+And this presents an added problem.
+For, even if such migration between species were possible, disappearing species and habitats are constantly making the pool of available animal souls less and less.

-Anyway, animals are mostly governed by instinct and are thus not morally responsible for their actions as humans are.
+In any case, animals are mostly governed by instinct and are thus not morally responsible for their actions as humans are.
 This rules out the possibility of improving Karma in order to access the human realm again (see Chapter 29).
 And conversely, if a human becomes an animal in their next incarnation, owing to bad Karma, then the dye would be cast forever.
 Another problem for reincarnation is that mediums have frequently reported spirits being accompanied by their beloved pets, and some of these spirits lived centuries ago.
-For example, vicar Charles Tweedale writes of being visited by the spirit of famed violin maker, Antonio Stradivarius, whose pet cat had been with him since at least 1737, when the master himself died. (incidentally, Stradivarius mentioned nothing of reincarnation and Tweedale, a Christian Spiritualist quotes another spirit who denies the doctrine altogether 3).
+For example, vicar Charles Tweedale writes of being visited by the spirit of famed violin maker, Antonio Stradivarius, whose pet cat had been with him since at least 1737, when the master himself died. (incidentally, Stradivarius mentioned nothing of reincarnation and Tweedale, a Christian Spiritualist quotes another spirit who denies the doctrine altogether ).
 In any case, reincarnation therefore cannot be instantaneous.